-4. NATURAL ENVIRONMENT
+4. Natural Environment

 - 4.1 An overwhelming body of evidence shows that biodiversity is in serious decline worldwide.
 According to the Natural History Museum, the UK is one of the most nature-depleted countries in the world.
 The 2019 State of Nature report estimates that since 1970, 41% of UK species have decreased in abundance and 15% of species are now threatened with extinction.
-In 2019, both Parliament and Camden declared a Climate and Ecological Emergency, identifying an urgent need to reduce damage to our ecosystems and restore biodiversity.
+In 2019, Parliament declared a Climate and Ecological Emergency, identifying an urgent need to reduce damage to our ecosystems and restore biodiversity.
 The Environment Act of 2021 recognises the connection between climate change and biodiversity, as well as air quality, water, and waste and aims to improve the natural environment as a means to limit climate change. - 4.2 The Plan area, which includes a major part of Hampstead Heath, provides a wealth of habitats for wildlife and nature and is the source of four of London's rivers: the Westbourne, Fleet, Tyburn and (part of the) Brent.
 Hampstead Heath supports a remarkable diversity of plants and wildlife, and plays a critical role in biodiversity in Central London and in surrounding residential areas.
-The Plan area is host to many species that are included in the list of 'Priority Species' created by the Mayor of London.
-For instance, birds that breed in residential Camden, like starlings, house sparrows and swifts, depend on meadows and ponds on the Heath for feeding.
+For instance, locally threatened London Priority Species that breed in residential Camden, like starlings, house sparrows and swifts, depend on meadows and ponds on the Heath for feeding.
 At the same time, bird species that breed on the Heath, including tits, thrushes, finches, warblers, woodpeckers and hawks, make use of our residential areas, including gardens, for winter feeding.
 Hedgehogs, another endangered London Priority Species, also move between the Heath, their central London stronghold, and gardens and allotments in surrounding neighbourhoods.
 Ecological networks connect the Heath to greater networks beyond the Plan area, such as the London Strategic Open Space Network, and provide a natural defence to climate change.
 The erosion of biodiversity in Hampstead includes loss of habitat including below-ground soil, gardens, trees, invertebrates and mycorrhizal fungi, birds, mammals and reptiles.
 Light pollution and deteriorating air quality are also damaging the natural environment. - 4.3 Trees and open spaces, both privately and publicly owned, are immensely important to the character, welfare and resilience of urban areas.
 Hampstead, atop its sand, silt and clay-layered hill, is known for its leafiness and rural village feel that attracted and was the inspiration of many poets, writers and artists.
-The Heath fringes are an important aspect of Hampstead's character: open, green and lush from the abundant springs and underground streams, and bringing the sight, feel and presence of nature into the village. - While Hampstead is both surrounded and dotted with woods and open spaces, its natural environment is under increasing threat from a variety of factors such as loss of gardens and trees through development.
+The Heath fringes are an important aspect of Hampstead's character: open, green and lush from the abundant springs and underground streams, and bringing the sight, feel and presence of nature into the village. - 4.4 While Hampstead is both surrounded and dotted with woods and open spaces, its natural environment is under increasing threat from a variety of factors such as loss of gardens and trees through development.